tymyrddin/purple/source/docs/audits/supportive/cia.md

 # Confidentiality, integrity, and availability

-The CIA triad is the foundation of information security.
-It describes three properties every organisation must protect in its information systems.
-Each one carries weight on its own, but security only works when all three are kept in balance.
+Information security keeps returning, one way or another, to the CIA triad: three properties an organisation ends up protecting whether it names them or not.
+Each one carries weight on its own, and the balance between the three is where security holds or slips.

 | Aspect          | Core question                    | Relevant Annex A domains                                                                                       |
 |:----------------|:---------------------------------|:---------------------------------------------------------------------------------------------------------------|